section-engineering-education/engineering-education/content/articles/semantic-html-for-beginners/index.md

 - The `section` area showcases different sections of our web page.
 - The `aside` area showcases the area of our web page not too relevant.
 It can also serve as the sidebar.

-Finally, these are the basic semantic HTML5 tags, which can make our HTML more readable and easier to understand.
+Finally, these are the basic semantic HTML5 tags, making our HTML more readable and easier to understand.
 However, it does not affect the view of the web page.

 ### Conclusion
 To wrap up, we have learned about semantic elements in HTML.
 I encourage you to use the concepts you have been introduced within your next project.